-One of the main issues raised we considered in the draft report was whether the EAAP should be published less frequently than the current three-monthly cycle now that the droughts have passed.
-Although the generators that made submissions to the review considered it was of value to continue the EAAP, they thought it was no longer as important to have three-monthly updates.
+One of the main issues raised by generators in submissions on the issues paper was whether the EAAP should be published less frequently than the current three-monthly cycle now that the droughts have passed.
+Although the generators that made submissions considered it was of value to continue the EAAP, they thought it was no longer as important to have three-monthly updates.
 These generators considered that annual reports may be sufficient and AEMO could publish additional reports at its discretion if market conditions required.

 We considered the proposal put forward by these generators.
-Weighing up the potential costs and benefits, our finding is to maintain the current three-monthly reporting cycle.
+Weighing up the potential costs and benefits, we have decided to maintain the current three-monthly reporting cycle.
 Factors that were taken into consideration include that reducing the reporting cycle may increase the risk of energy constraints not being identified on a timely basis.
 Based on information provided by generators and AEMO, the current requirements for carrying out the EAAP functions do not appear to be overly burdensome.
 AEMO also advised that there are plans to upgrade the interface used by generators for the EAAP process that will further reduce the efforts required by generators.
 In addition, we noted the EAAP is the only source of energy constraint information and has been utilised by AEMO in other processes to manage reserve levels and carry out market forecasts.
-This final decision is consistent with our draft findings.

-Overall, the Panel considers that the EAAP provisions have been operating well and notes that the submissions from stakeholders did not raise any other material concerns.
+Overall, the Panel considers that the EAAP provisions have been operating well and notes that the submissions on the issues paper did not raise any other material concerns.
 As a result, we are not recommending any changes to the EAAP arrangements under the NER.

-I am pleased to present this final report setting out the Panel's findings and considerations.
-I thank all the stakeholders that have participated in this review process.
+I am pleased to present this draft report setting out the Panel's findings and considerations.
+I look forward to receiving submissions on this draft report and further engaging with you at the public meeting.